clai88/my-second-rails-app/README.md

     bin/rails server
     ```

-    By default, the rails app will start on port 3000, but you can modify this with the modifier
+    By default, the rails app will start on port 3000, but you can change this with the modifier
     ```
     bin/rails s -p #anyport
     ```